What Happened To Melania Trump’s Anti-Bullying Campaign?

 Unfortunately, it doesn’t look like Melania will be launching her anti-bullying campaign after all.
 A source close to the first lady revealed that she has put aside her anti-bullying initiative because she is simply too busy with other projects.
 Does this mean Melania was faking her concern on the campaign trail?

-To be fair, Melania eased her way into her role as first lady and only recently moved into the White House.
-According to The Daily Beast, Melania recently confirmed on social media that she is finally living with Donald in Washington.
+To be fair, Melania eased her way into her role as the first lady and only recently moved into the White House.
+According to the Daily Beast, Melania recently confirmed on social media that she is finally living with Donald in Washington, D.C.
 Melania has been living in Trump Tower and taking care of her son, Barron, while he finished out the school year.

 It still isn’t clear if Melania will ever find time to address her anti-bullying campaign during her husband’s term in office.
-She has not commented on the rumors that she only pretending to care to get Donald elected.
+She has not commented on the rumors that she was only pretending to care to get Donald elected.

 Tell us!
 Do you think that Melania Trump was pretending to care about her campaign against bullying?
 Let us know in the comments below.